ocaml/ocaml.org/data/pages/governance.md

 ## Overview and Scope

-As the OCaml community continues to grow, more collaborative work undertaken to support and extend the needs of the language and its users.
+As the OCaml community continues to grow, more collaborative work is being undertaken to support and extend the needs of the language and its users.
 This document focuses specifically on the OCaml.org *domain name* and the Projects that make use of that domain name.